dandyvica/reinstall_linux/README.md

-# Steps after Linux Mint install
+# Linux Mint post-install

-## Modify GRUB entries
+## Modify GRUB entries if black screen on boot

 Edit ```/etc/default/grub``` file and modify GFX entry like this: ```GRUB_GFXMODE=640x480```